 If it’s something that will take a few hours to complete, it’s wise to offer payment of some sort so as not to look like you’re just trying to get free labor.

-6) Arrange a final interview with your whole team (or part of the team)
+6) Arrange a final interview with 1 or 2 extra team members

 The final stage is to have the remaining applicants meet your team via an online interview.
 This is where the candidates can present their work from the longer task, ask and answer questions.
 This is useful for getting the candidates to interact with other team members and for everyone to get a feel for things.
 Following this, you should be able to agree with colleagues on the strongest candidate.
 You are now in a position to hire your virtual employee.